Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 What This Means for Your Money

 For ordinary stablecoin users, GENIUS Act's zero-yield rule brings these practical impacts.
 The USDC you hold still pays no interest — this isn't 'Circle being stingy,' it's a legal design required by GENIUS Act.
 If you want stablecoins to generate yield, you need to actively deposit them into a DeFi protocol (sky.money's SSR, Ethena's sUSDe, Aave's deposit pool) rather than simply holding USDC waiting for Circle to pay interest.
 After OUSD launches, you also won't directly receive annualized interest from OUSD — but if Visa receives OUSD reserve yield and offers lower fees to merchants settling in OUSD, this benefit may indirectly lower your payment costs as a consumer.
 This is the 'yield relayed to users via distribution partners' indirect path.
-When choosing stablecoins, the zero-yield rule means 'all PPSI stablecoins have zero nominal yield' — real yield differences aren't in the stablecoin itself, but in where you put the stablecoin (which DeFi protocol, which lending platform).
+When choosing stablecoins, the zero-yield rule means 'all PPSI stablecoins have zero nominal yield' — Real Yield differences aren't in the stablecoin itself, but in where you put the stablecoin (which DeFi protocol, which lending platform).
 After choosing a base stablecoin (USDC or USDS), which protocol to use in is the key determinant of your actual yield.

 Diagram